katiewalkerfurniture/katiewalkerfurniture.github.io/_work/georgeschair.md

 It has been designed so that the baby or child can either sit up to a standard height table safely and comfortably or, with the addition of the tray attachment, be used independently of a table surface.

-The chair was designed and made by Sitting Firm Chairmakers Ltd in the UK using British materials wherever possible.
+The chair was designed and made by [Sitting Firm Chairmakers Ltd][132b6906] in the UK using British materials wherever possible.
 The wood used in the chair was harvested in the UK under a Forestry commission felling license.
 All materials and processes have been chosen with sensitivity to their environmental impact.

+  [132b6906]: /retailers/sittingfirm.html "Sitting Firm"

-Made in ash, both steam bent and laminated, and finished with either a clear laquer or two coats of white Osmo wax oil.
+Made in ash, both steam bent and laminated, and finished with either a clear lacquer or two coats of white Osmo wax oil.
 The chair has been designed and tested to the British Standard’s safety requirements as set out in document BS EN 14988-1:2006+A1:2012.